 For a Rental Agency that has acquired 2026, 2027, or 2028 MY Class V LSI Forklifts for its Revenue Fleet, said Forklifts shall be phased out by January 1, 2038.

+A Fleet reported separately as Fleet Portions shall meet the phase-out requirements for the fleet size that corresponds to the total number of LSI Forklifts and ZEFs under Common Ownership or Control of the parent company, corporation, or agency.

-The Fleet Operator or Rental Agency, as applicable, shall contact, no later than March 31, 2026, the applicable electric utility provider to initiate discussions regarding potential electrical-service installation or upgrades for each separately metered building or operating location with LSI forklifts subject to the phase-out requirements.
+The Fleet Operator or Rental Agency, as applicable, shall contact, no later than March 31, 2026, the applicable electric utility provider to initiate discussions regarding potential electrical-service installation or upgrades for each separately metered building or operating location with LSI Forklifts subject to the phase-out requirements.
 If another entity is responsible for the electrical infrastructure at the operating location, the Fleet Operator or Rental Agency, as applicable, may have said entity contact the applicable electric utility provider on its behalf.
-The following shall be provided at the time of said contact:
+All the following, as applicable, shall be provided at the time of said contact:

 The address of each California location where the Fleet Operator or Rental Agency, as applicable, operates Forklifts;